-Graduates of the Faculty of Medicine and Health Sciences at Stellenbosch University are nationally and internationally renowned for their ethical and caring attitude, as well as the high quality of health care they deliver to their clients, patients and communities.
+Graduates of the Faculty of Medicine and Health Sciences at Stellenbosch University are internationally renowned for their ethical and caring attitude, as well as the high quality of healthcare they deliver to their clients, patients and communities.

 Students at the Tygerberg Campus, where the Faculty of Medicine and Health Sciences is situated, enjoy a comprehensive student-centred support system consisting of, among others, the First-year Academy, tutor and mentor support by senior students, and the ResEd (Residence Education) initiative.
-An experienced team of academics and support staff keeps an eye and hand on the academic progress and general well-being of all our students.
-In addition to excellent tuition in well-equipped facilities, students also obtain relevant practical experience as they get to work with patients and communities from an early stage in their studies.
+An experienced team of academics and support staff keeps a hand on the academic progress of students and an eye on their general well-being.
+In addition to expert tuition in well-equipped facilities, students obtain relevant practical experience as they work with patients and communities from an early stage in their studies.

-Access to undergraduate programmes in medicine and health sciences is subject to a structured selection process.
-Student numbers in Health Sciences programmes are limited by Health Professions Council regulations, the available infrastructure and budget of the health services and the university, and the high demands of the programmes, which usually can only be completed successfully by students who performed above average at school.
+Access to undergraduate programmes in medicine and health sciences depends on a structured selection process.
+Student numbers in health sciences programmes are limited by Health Professions Council regulations, the available infrastructure and budget of the health services and the University, and the high demands set by the programmes, which usually can only be completed successfully by those students who have performed at above-average levels at school.

 Applications for admission: